SMontiel/SimpleJDBC/README.md

 3 :: Edmond :: Dantès
 ```

-Then if we want to get only one person record:
+So, if we want to get only one record of a person:

 ```java
 Person person = db.query("SELECT * FROM person WHERE id = 3")